Exporting data to a Syslog server

 Click the local site or remote site that you want to export log data from.

 Click Configure External Logging.

-On the General tab, select how often you want the log data to be sent to the file.
+On the General tab, in the Update Frequency list box, select how often to send the log data to the file.

-In the Master Logging Server list box, select the server you want to send logs to.
+In the Master Logging Server list box, select the management server to send the logs to.

-If you use Microsoft SQL and have multiple management servers connected to the database, you only need one server to be the Master Logging Server.
+If you use SQL Server and connect multiple management servers to the database, specify only one server as the Master Logging Server.

 Check Enable Transmission of Logs to a Syslog Server.

-Type in the number of the log facility that you want to be used in the Syslog configuration file or use the default.
+Type the number of the log facility that you want to the Syslog configuration file to use, or use the default.
 Valid values range from 0 to 23.

 On the Log Filter tab, check which logs to export.